TITLE Field and Maintenance Worker

 6. Ensures that farm machinery, equipment, and tools are operational by performing routine and preventative maintenance and cleaning of farm machinery, equipment, and tools and making minor repairs within demonstrated capability.

-7. Contributes to the overall success of the Department of Fruit Sciences by performing other essential duties and responsibilities as assigned.
+8. Contributes to the overall success of the College of Agriculture by performing other essential duties and responsibilities as assigned.

-The Field and Maintenance Worker is supervised by the Department Head and supervises temporary and student workers.
+The Field and Maintenance Worker is assigned day-to-day work by the Field and Maintenance Crew Leader, is administratively supervised by the Dean, College of Agriculture, and supervises temporary and student workers.

 OFFICE OF HUMAN RESOURCES

 Level 2 - 100 Points: The job requires a high school diploma or equivalent.